Tag: bread

 Directions:

-Bake in preheated oven for 1 hour or until breads test done.
-Cool 10 minutes in pans before removing to a wire rack to cool completely.
+Bake in preheated oven for 1 hour or until bread tests done.

 Recipe prepared by Sarah Shilhavy and photographed by Jeremiah Shilhavy.